kboucher/js-interview-exercises/README.md

 * `cd js-interview-exercises`
 * `npm install`

-## Usage
+## Instructions

 * `npm start` _(This will start a _Browsersync_ session and launch a browser with the _QUnit_ tests running.)_
 * Open the project in your preferred text editor/IDE
 * Open the designated _exercises_ JavaScript file and begin coding
+* Feel free to use all available resources to help you solve these problems (Google, MDN, etc.)
+* Do "think out loud" in order to communicate your thought process

-It is helpful to arrange your desktop with the code editor and tests page side-by-side.
+NOTE: It can be helpful to arrange your desktop with the code editor and tests page side-by-side.
 As the changes to the shell functions are saved, the tests will rerun automatically.

 ### Example Desktop Layout